Servideska/HPC/doc.zih.tu-dresden.de/docs/access/jupyter_teaching_example.md

 Prepare a a Python virtual environment (`virtualenv`) or conda virtual environment as described in [Python virtual environments](../software/python_virtual_environments).
 Note, for preparing a custom environment for a Jupyter Lab course, all participants will need to have read-access to this environment.
-This is best done by storing the environment in either a [workspace](../data_lifecycle/workspaces.md) with a limited liftime or in a projects folder (e.g. `/projects/p_lv_jupyter_course/`) without a limited lifetime.
+This is best done by storing the environment in either a [workspace](../data_lifecycle/workspaces.md) with a limited lifetime or in a projects folder (e.g. `/projects/p_lv_jupyter_course/`) without a limited lifetime.

 ### 2. Clone the repository and store environment setup ###

 First prepare the `requirements.txt` or the `environment.yml` to persist the environment as described in [Python virtual environments](../software/python_virtual_environments).

 Then clone the repository of your course to your home directory or into a directory in the projects folder and add the file to the repository.